Details of significant shareholders and ordinary shares in issue

 There are no restrictions on the transfer of securities.

-LightwaveRF plc shares will be traded through a matched bargain facility but this is currently suspended.
+LightwaveRF Ltd shares will be traded through a matched bargain facility but this is currently suspended.
+A further decision on this will be taken at the AGM later this year.

 Takeovers and mergers